barthel/docker-asciidoctor/README.md

 # Asciidoctor &mdash; multi platform Edition

-The goal of this project is to build a multi-platform (especially armv7) Docker image based on the original [Asciidoctor Base/Original &mdash; multi-platform Edition](https://github.com/barthel/docker-asciidoctor-base) and adding the following extra diagram tools:
+The goal of this project is to build a multi-platform (especially armv7) Docker image based on the original [Asciidoctor Base/Original &mdash; multi-platform Edition](https://github.com/barthel/docker-asciidoctor-base) and adding all extra diagram tools supported by [Asciidoctor Diagram](https://docs.asciidoctor.org/diagram-extension/latest/).

+An overview of all supported diagram types, generated as HTML and as PDF, can be found here: https://barthel.github.io/docker-asciidoctor/

+The following additional diagramming tools are installed:

 * [ASCIIToSVG](https://github.com/asciitosvg/asciitosvg)
 * [barby](https://github.com/toretore/barby)